shantanugoel/clearfeed-for-x/docs/IMPLEMENTATION.md

     *   Need a way to mark processed tweets (e.g., adding a custom data attribute `data-agenda-revealer-processed="true"`) to avoid reprocessing.
 *   **Text Scanning & Modification:**
     *   For each new/unprocessed tweet element:
-        *   Extract text content (carefully, avoiding metadata like timestamps/usernames if possible, or processing the specific text container).
+        *   Extract text content, perhaps also considering the existing HTML structure within the text element.
         *   Send text to Background SW if semantic analysis is required for any active rule.
-        *   Iterate through active literal rules.
+        *   Iterate through active literal and simple-regex rules.
+        *   For 'simple-regex', convert the target string to a valid RegExp (escape chars, handle `*` and `?`).
         *   Use efficient string matching (or potentially Regex for more complex literal matches) considering case sensitivity setting.
         *   If a match is found (either literal or via semantic result from Background SW):
             *   If `action` is `hide`, add a class or style to the parent tweet container (e.g., `display: none !important;`).
-            *   If `action` is `replace`, carefully replace the matched text within the tweet's text node(s).
-This might involve traversing text nodes and potentially splitting/wrapping nodes to avoid breaking event listeners or other markup.
-Using `TreeWalker` might be helpful.
+            *   If `action` is `replace`, determine the replacement HTML (parsing `**bold**` and `*italic*` from the rule's replacement string).
+            *   **Crucially:** Instead of just setting `textContent`, the script needs to find the exact text node(s) containing the match and replace the matched portion with the generated replacement HTML (or the plain text replacement if no formatting).
+This likely requires using `TreeWalker` to find text nodes and careful DOM manipulation (`Range.deleteContents()`, `Range.insertNode()`) to insert HTML without breaking surrounding elements or event listeners.
+This is significantly more complex than the previous `textContent` approach.
             *   Mark the tweet as processed.
             *   If `submissionMode` is `manual`, inject the submit button.
 *   **Performance:**